CiscoTestAutomation/jenkins_report_plugin/guide/spec.md

 * uploadS3: Option to upload the Cisco test results to the Cisco Self Serve Services (S3) portal.
 * s3Server: S3 instance URL is required.
 * s3RequestId: The S3 request ID.
-* uploadTrade: Option to upload the Cisco test results to Cisco Trade.

 To upload to S3, authentication token is required: